jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

   ```
   kubectl get all -n mongodb
   ```
-  You should execept a similar output like the chunk below:
+  You should expect a similar output like the chunk below:

   ```
   NAME                               READY   STATUS    RESTARTS   AGE